yukaberry/portfolio_forecasting_diabetes/project_findings/analysis.md

 # 6. Model Selection

-## 6.1 Target and Evaluation
+## 6.1 Evaluation

-## Target : Improve F1 score (Precision and Recall Average), Not accuracys
+Comparason of models' accuracy

 ![model_comparason](/images/model_comparason.PNG)

 ## Evaluation of models  : AUC (area under the curve) and ROC (receiver operating characteristic curve)
-ROC (lines in a chart): **a performance measurement for classification problem at various thresholds settings.
+* *ROC (lines in a chart)*: **a performance measurement for classification problem at various thresholds settings.
 An ROC curve plots TPR(True Positive Rate) vs. FPR (False Positive Rate) at different classification thresholds.**

-AUC (space under lines in a chart): **AUC stands for "Area under the ROC Curve."
+* *AUC (space under lines in a chart)*: **AUC stands for "Area under the ROC Curve."
 It provides an aggregate measure of performance across all possible classification thresholds.
 It ranges in value from 0 to 1.
 AUC near to the 1 which means it has good measure of separability.**

 ![ROC_AUC](/images/ROC_AUC.PNG)